Best Survival Shovels | Tested & Reviewed

 Functionality

 Shovels are made for digging.
-At some point, some manufacturers lost sight of that as they added dozen of features to ‘tactical’ marketed shovels.
+At some point, some manufacturers lost sight of that as they added dozens of features to ‘tactical’ marketed shovels.
 With cheap hollow steel handles, these shovels simply didn’t last in our tests.

 Size & Weight